danieldonatsch/Advent-of-Code-2024/README.md

 Given is a grid of antennas and its frequencies.
 Two antennas which have the same frequency send together a signal along the direction their two positions define. \
-In question one, all the points (so called anti-nodes) need to be found, which have the same distance from one of the two antennas as the distance between them.
+In question one, all the points (so called anti-nodes) need to be found, which have the same distance from one of the two antennas as the distance between the antennas.
-To solve it, we first search for all antennas and build lists of them, according to their frequencies.
+To solve it, we first search for all antennas and build lists of them according to their frequencies.
-So, all antennas within a least interact with each other and send signals.
+So, all antennas which interact with each other and send signals are in one list.
 Afterward, all antennas within a list are paired.
 For each pair, the distance between them is computed and then added to each of the antennas.
 \